What is art deco style?

 Sue et Mare (Louis Sue and Andre Mare) were a furniture-designing duo, who, like Ruhlmann, had a very popular exhibit at the Paris Exhibition.
 From cabinets to screens to tables, Sue et Mare’s designs were known for their high-gloss lacquering, chrome and exotic, colorful woods, like Cuban mahogany.

-There are a few iconic examples of art deco architecture that should be mentioned in any conversation surrounding the design style.
-They includes:
+A few iconic examples of Art Deco architecture must be mentioned in any conversation surrounding the design style.
+They include:

 The Chrysler Building